 presented by Eastlink

-Guaranteed 3 games against competitive teams from all around Nova Scotia.
+Guaranteed 3 games against teams with like skill level from all around Nova Scotia.

 Basketball Nova Scotia U10 Jamboree presented by Eastlink T-shirt, included in registration.